 Improving environmental health and safety performance within your organization requires an in-depth understanding of management principles and the leadership skills to drive change.
-You need to be able to build leadership buy-in for health, safety, and environmental initiatives, lead teams effectively, and create strategies for integrating EHS principles into the culture of your organization.
+You need to be able to build leadership buy-in for health, safety, and environmental initiatives, lead teams effectively, and create strategies for integrating EHS principles into the culture of your organization, including in a crisis.

-In this course, you will develop the management skills needed to improve the EHS function in your organization while gaining the leadership skills needed to lead teams, make decisions, build stakeholder buy-in, and generate and sustain change.
-You will participate in focused skill building in the critical areas of leadership and management development with the objective of bridging the gap between environmental health and safety technical skills and leadership skills essential for achieving functional excellence.
+In this program, you will develop the management skills needed to improve the EHS function in your organization, while gaining the leadership skills needed to lead teams, make decisions, build stakeholder buy-in, and both generate and sustain change.
+You will develop skills in the critical areas of leadership and management with the objective of bridging the gap between environmental health and safety technical skills and leadership skills essential for achieving functional excellence.

 Management Training for EHS Professionals

 As you move higher in your organization, the requirements for technical environmental health skills give way to requirements for management skills.
-You will need to develop clear goals and objectives that tie environmental health and safety outcomes to organizational goals, develop strategies to achieve these objectives, establish expectations, delegate to team members, and measure outcomes.
+You will need to develop clear goals and objectives that tie environmental health and safety outcomes to organizational goals, as well as create strategies to achieve these objectives, establish expectations, delegate to team members, and measure outcomes.

 In this course you will learn principles imperative to your success as a manager, including:

 - EHS leadership during a crisis like COVID-19

 - Time management and utilization

 - Regulatory affairs management